Takeoff-Tec/task.ify-frontend/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Spotify OAuthentication API
+- [x] Landing Page with Login button route to Spotify OAuthentication
-- [x] OpenAI API Generated Playlist Name and Tracks
+- [x] Task Deck
 - [x] Creation of Playlist with Tracks inserted in Spotify API
-- [x] Task CRUD operations
+- [x] Timer and Tracks play through iFrame
-    - [x] Retrieves Spotify Cover
+    - [x] Plays song directly from Spotify

 See the [open issues](https://github.com/Takeoff-Tec/task.ify-frontend/issues) for a full list of proposed features (and known issues).